389ds/389ds.github.io/docs/389ds/design/389-web-ui-design-wibrown.md

 Permissions are granted through aci's, which refer to role groups in cn=roles,o=dmc.
 An example of this is cn=domain admin,cn=roles,o=dmc which would be equivalent to cn=Directory Manager for the purpose of o=dmc.

+When we create a suffix in cn=suffixes,o=dmc, paintbrust would detect this change, and apply the new backend to the hosts that have been nominated to serve it.
+It would also apply the replication configuration to these hosts.

 ---------------------------

 ## HTTP/REST Server

+// If we only allow one ns-slapd instance per server, then we don't need this.
+Because we only have one instance, lib389 auto discover will find it, and we know the backend will always be o=dmc.

 Each Admin/HTTP Server will have a config file that it will use to know how to talk to the Configuration DS.